INTRODUCTION

 (8) So Jesus sent Peter and John saying, “Go and get everything ready for us to eat the Passover meal.”

-Jesus took the initiative to set up for his last Passover meal.
+Jesus planned for his last Passover meal.
 He had sent two disciples to get the colt for his solemn entry into Jerusalem.
 Later, he sent probably the same disciples to prepare the Passover meal.

 Peter and John